ginkgo-project/ginkgo/CONTRIBUTING.md

 ### Creating, Reviewing and Merging Pull Requests

 * The `develop` branch is the default branch to submit PR's to.
-From time to time, we merge the `develop` branch to the `master` branch and create tags on the `master` to create new releases of Ginkgo.
+From time to time, we merge the `develop` branch to the `main` branch and create tags on the `main` to create new releases of Ginkgo.
 Therefore, all pull requests must be merged into `develop`.
 * Please have a look at the labels and make sure to add the relevant labels.
 * You can mark the PR as a `WIP` if you are still working on it, `Ready for